gregvuzit/septa-walking-app/README.md

 To run, make sure the api container is running.
 Then from the root directory of the repo: `docker-compose exec api pytest`

-## TODOs
+## TODO

-1. Set up Postgres db and Alembic/SQLAlchemy setup to store station data in the db.
-Create a seed file to populate the stations table on first app startup.
-2. Possibly create Terraform script for deployment to AWS.
+Possibly create Terraform script for deployment to AWS.
 Use Redis for caching station data and RDS or DyanamoDB for the table.

 ## License